 - The work relates to the student's academic major and/or career goal.

-Co-op 490 allows 1 to 12 credits per experience with a maximum of 20 credits to apply toward graduation.
+A Co-op 490 course allows 1 to 12 credits per experience with a maximum of 20 credits to apply toward graduation.
 The 490 level is specific to the major and students must qualify according to university and department requirements.
-Students need to have completed a minimum of 90 credits before the internship begins; 15 have to be through CWU prior to the internship.
+Students need to have completed a minimum of 90 credits (including any transferred credits) before the internship begins; 15 of those completed credits have to be through CWU prior to the internship.

-Co-op 590 is intended for graduate level students and 1 to 8 credits are allowed with a maximum of 8 applied toward a graduate degree.
+A Co-op 590 course is intended for graduate-level students and 1 to 8 credits are allowed with a maximum of 8 applied toward a graduate degree.
 Students at this level are usually on an "as arranged" basis with their advisor and their program outline.

 If the student is receiving financial aid, Federal Law requires that any income be declared.
 If the student is employed and completes a W-4 form, this reporting will occur through regular employment withholding and a W-2 form at tax time.
 If the student does not complete a W-4 form for the employer, they must declare their income with the Financial Aid Office through a specific form that is available from the Financial Aid Office.